Earthfiredrake/SWL-Cartographer/README.md

     + It may be easier to integrate zone teleportation (the Shift-T menu)
 + Directly save player added waypoints to the xml files containing pre-packaged info
   + Manual export and sharing features may be supported
-  + Custom waypoints will have to be saved with the rest of the mod settings
+  + Custom waypoints will have to be saved with other mod settings
     + This will likely have a slightly different data layout than the waypoint pack files, because the universe enjoys making me write parsers

 The mod is currently in alpha, with limited functionality.
 Some graphics are temporary placeholders of less than desired quality.
 Settings may be reset while upgrading.